-CONTENTS INTRODUCTION CEO MESSAGE WORKING TOWARD A SUSTAINABLE Mobility society BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & Internal control COMPLIANCE In promoting corporate social responsibility (CSR), it is essential that each employee practice compliance with high ethical standards.
-In order to raise compliance awareness throughout the company, Nissan has established specialized departments and appointed officers to promote compliance policy in each region where it operates.

-Employees and Compliance

-The foundation of Nissan's CSR promotion is based on each employee's capability to practice compliance with an ethical view.
+CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL Nissan's Internal Governance System (As of March 2016)

+COMPLIANCE In promoting corporate social responsibility (CSR), it is essential that each employee does his or her job in a compliant manner and with high ethical standards.
+To raise compliance awareness throughout the company, Nissan has established a Global Compliance Office, as well as specialized departments, and has appointed officers to promote compliance in each region where it operates.
+Employees and Compliance The foundation of Nissan's CSR promotion is based on each employee's ability to do his or her job with a high level of integrity.
 In 2001, the company produced the Nissan Global Code of Conduct, ■ outlining a set of guidelines for employees to put into practice.
 Today this Code of Conduct is applied at all Nissan Group companies worldwide.
 Nissan has also produced guidance for directors and corporate officers regarding compliance, holding regular seminars and educational activities to ensure strict adherence to the rules.
-Under the oversight of its Global Compliance Committee, the company has established regional compliance committees in each of the regions in which it operates to form a system for preventing illegal and unethical behaviors.
-Nissan is working with all regions and bases of operation to ensure full awareness of compliance issues and engage in prevention of illegal activities.
-Nissan deals severely with any employee who violates or infringes the Global Code of Conduct or the law.
-In fiscal 2014, Nissan redefined the scope of its information disclosure and established a global reporting process to ensure more rigorous compliance management.
+Under the oversight of its Global Compliance Committee, the company has established regional compliance committees in each region where it operates to form a system for detecting and deterring illegal and unethical behavior.
+Nissan is working with all regions and bases of operation to ensure full awareness of compliance issues and to engage in prevention of illegal activities.
+Nissan deals severely with employees who violate or infringe on the Global Code of Conduct or the law.
+In fiscal 2015, Nissan established a Global Compliance Office to ensure more rigorous compliance management. - ▶ page_105 - Click here for more information on the Nissan Global Code of Conduct.

-▶ page_105

-Solution of Conduct.